Hong Kong police forcibly clear thousands of protesters occupying legislature complex

 On several prior occasions, protesters surrounded and blocked off the police headquarters, threw eggs at the building and spray-painted surveillance cameras.

-Pro-democracy protesters believe that Hong Kong’s relative autonomy, which is guaranteed under the “one country, two systems” framework, is at stake.
-Many here want Hong Kong to be able to pick its own leader and to abolish the current system in which chief executives such as Lam are selected by a committee, out of a small pool of candidates handpicked by Beijing.
+Pro-democracy protesters think that Hong Kong’s relative autonomy, which is guaranteed under the “one country, two systems” framework, is at stake.
+Many here want Hong Kong to be able to choose its own leader and to abolish the current system in which chief executives such as Lam are selected by a committee, out of a small pool of candidates handpicked by Beijing.

 Lam, speaking Monday, said Hong Kong is “backed by the motherland and open to the world” and has benefited from the “one country, two systems” framework.